magnuschase293/comic_getter/README.md

 * Download all issues from a single comic in readcomiconline.to .
 * Skip unwanted comics.
 * Resume download by skipping already downloaded comics.
 The script considers an issue downloaded when it creates the directory with its name (Notice that if the download is stopped in the middle of an issue being downloaded, you will need to manually delete this last folder in order for the program to re download the issue).
+* Download a single issue of a comic.

 ## Troubleshooting